-For students: In addition to CSPS, professional staff members of Student Affairs listed below may be contacted to report offense for purposes of timely warning reports and the annual statistical disclosure, fires after the fact, or safety and security concerns.
+For students: In addition to CSPS, professional staff members of Housing & Residence Life listed below may be contacted to report offense for purposes of timely warning reports and the annual statistical disclosure, fires after the fact, or safety and security concerns.

-Assistant Director, Upper Div. & Off Campus 509-313-4881

-Assistant Director, Lower Div., Residence Halls/Suites 509-313-3387

-Residence Director, Coughlin Block (Coughlin Hall) 509-313-4160

-Residence Director, Southeast Block (Catherine Monica Hall, Madonna Hall, Twohy Hall) 509-313-4173

-Residence Director, East Central Block (Alliance Hall, DeSmet Hall, Lincoln Hall, Marian Hall, Roncalli Hall, Welch Hall) 509-313-4524

-Residence Director, Midwest Block (Crimont Hall, Dooley Hall, Dussault Hall, Sharp Apartments) 509-313-4648

-Residence Director, Northeast Block (Chardin Hall, Corkery Apartments, Dillon Hall, Goller Hall, Off Campus properties) 509-313-4112

-Residence Director, Northwest Block (Kennedy Hall, Burch Apartments) 509-313-5887
+Assistant Director, Upper Div. & Off Campus 509-313-4881 Assistant Director, Lower Div., Residence Halls/Suites 509-313-5302 Residence Director, Coughlin Block 509-313-4160 Residence Director, Southeast Block 509-313-4173 Residence Director, East Central Block 509-313-4524 Residence Director, Midwest Block 509-313-4648 Residence Director, Northeast Block 509-313-4112 Residence Director, Northwest Block 509-313-5887

 Professionals from the Student Affairs or CSPS staff are available to meet with a reporting party to explain resources and processes within the University, as well as the criminal justice system, and make referrals to appropriate assistance agencies.
 Incident reports are written for all crimes reported to CSPS.
 Reports made to Student Affairs professionals are forwarded to CSPS.
-Confidential and non-confidential reports from all sources are evaluated to determine if issuing an emergency notification or timely warning to the community is appropriate, and are used to formulate the required annual crime statistics.
+Confidential and non-confidential reports from all sources are evaluated to determine if issuing an emergency notification or timely warning to the community is appropriate and are used to formulate the required annual crime statistics.

 Most crimes may be reported to Student Affairs professionals, as well as CSPS, on a confidential basis if the reporting party does not wish to pursue University disciplinary action or criminal charges, however, the University reserves the right in compelling situations to take reasonable action in response to any crime report.
-Students who have survived sexual assault can anonymously seek resources through the Lutheran Services 24-hour crisis line 509-624-7273.
+Students who have survived sexual assault can anonymously seek resources through the Lutheran Services 24-hour crisis line 509-624-7273, or other confidential services listed in the table on page 23.

 Ordained religious professionals and professional mental health counselors employed by the University have a professional obligation to maintain confidentiality information disclosed during a counseling session.
-The University does not include statistical information about crimes from such sessions unless provided to the Clery Compliance Coordinator (509-313-2224) on a confidential and voluntary basis, withholding any personally identifying information.
-The University allows pastoral and professional counselors, if they deem appropriate, to advise clients of the options for reporting a criminal incident to the Clery Compliance Coordinator on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
-There are no formal university policies that reinforce or directly encourages counselors to this option.
+The University does not include statistical information about crimes from such sessions unless provided to CSPS on a confidential and voluntary basis, withholding any personally identifying information.
+The University allows pastoral and professional counselors, if they deem appropriate, to advise clients of the options for reporting a criminal incident to CSPS on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+There are no formal university policies that reinforce or directly encourages counselors to utilize this option.